Axway/streams-open-docs/content/en/docs/install/customize-install.md

 ## Custom embedded kafka security settings

-Streams requires you to enable both SASL/SCRAM authentication (using the SHA-512 hash functions) and TLS, or neither of the two
+Streams requires you to enable both SASL/SCRAM authentication (using the SHA-512 hash functions) and TLS, or neither of the two.

 To disable all security features provided by kafka, you must set the following [Helm parameters](/docs/install/helm-parameters-reference/#kafka-parameters):